May 11, 2021

 New Color Opportunities

-translate our clients’ data to actionable insights and
+Translate our clients’ data to actionable insights.

-visualize our algorithms so that both our traders and clients could understand what happens “behind the scenes”
+Visualize our algorithms so that both our traders and clients could understand what happens “behind the scenes.”

-Similarly, we have built an A/B Insights feature to visually compare two flights and see how they differ in performance and delivery.
+Similarly, we built an A/B Insights feature to visually compare two flights and see how they differ in performance and delivery.

-differences between two different flights “A” vs. “B”
+Differences between two different flights (“A” vs “B”).

-a range of performance values from “good” to “bad”
+A range of performance values from “good” to “bad.”

 Our First Stab

-Back to the Drawing Board: Find the Right TYPE of Color Scale
+Back to the Drawing Board: Find the Right Type of Color Scale

-One of the first steps in landing on the right colors is to decide what kind of scale should be used.
+One of the first steps in landing on the right colors is deciding what kind of scale should be used.
 Color scales used in data visualizations typically fall into one of three buckets — divergent, sequential, or qualitative.
+You can read more here, but here’s a quick overview of how the three scales are used:

-(Read more about color scale types here.)
-In our case, we can immediately throw out qualitative because we know we are dealing with ordered, numerical data.
+In our case, we can immediately throw out qualitative because we’re dealing with ordered, numerical data.
 That leaves us with either sequential or diverging.

 On the Copilot team, we believe in making advertising better for everyone.
 That means everyone.